nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

        Expected: The most recent window size and location is retained.

 ### Deleting an exercise
-1. Deleting an exercise while all exercises are being shown
+1. Deleting an exercise while all exercises are being shown<br>
    1. Prerequisites: List all exercises using the `list` command.
-Multiple exercises in the list.
+Multiple exercises in the list.<br>
    2. Test case: `delete 1`<br>
       Expected: First `Exercise` is deleted from the list.
 Details of the deleted `Exercise` shown in the status message.
-Timestamp in the status bar is updated.
+Timestamp in the status bar is updated.<br>
    3. Test case: `delete 0`<br>
       Expected: No `Exercise` is deleted.
 Error details shown in the status message.
-Status bar remains the same.
+Status bar remains the same.<br>
    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.
+      Expected: Similar to previous.<br>

 ### Listing all exercise entries
-1. List all `Exercise` entries
+1. List all `Exercise` entries<br>
-   1. Prerequisites: `Calo` starts up successfully
+   1. Prerequisites: `Calo` starts up successfully<br>
    2. Test case: `list`<br>
-      Expected: All `Exercise` entries belonging to the `ExerciseBook` will be displayed in the left panel.
+      Expected: All `Exercise` entries belonging to the `ExerciseBook` will be displayed in the left panel.<br>

 ### Adding a goal successfully
 1. Creating goal for a date.
-For example, 09-11-2020.
+For example, 09-11-2020.<br>
-    1. Prerequisites: There is no pre-existing goal for the same date.
+    1. Prerequisites: There is no pre-existing goal for the same date.<br>
-    2. Test case: `goal c\360 at\09-11-2020`
+    2. Test case: `goal c\360 at\09-11-2020`<br>
-        Expected: `New goal added: 360`
+        Expected: `New goal added: 360`<br>